Stock events for Funko, Inc. (FNKO)

 Ownership

-Funko, Inc.'s ownership is primarily dominated by institutional investors, holding a significant majority of the company's stock.
-Individual investors and other public entities hold a substantial public float, while insiders hold a smaller percentage.
-Major institutional owners include TCG Capital Management, LP, Fund 1 Investments, LLC, BlackRock, Inc., Vanguard Group Inc, Nomura Holdings Inc, Dimensional Fund Advisors Lp, Hosking Partners LLP, Jpmorgan Chase & Co, Citadel Advisors Llc, and CastleKnight Management LP.
+Funko, Inc. is primarily owned by institutional shareholders and insiders.
+Institutional shareholders hold 82.69% of the company, while Funko insiders hold 166.31%, and retail investors hold 0.00%.
+Major institutional owners include TCG Capital Management, L.P., Fund 1 Investments, LLC, Northwestern Mutual Wealth Management Co, BlackRock, Inc., Vanguard Group Inc, Nomura Holdings Inc, Dimensional Fund Advisors Lp, Hosking Partners LLP, Jpmorgan Chase & Co, and Citadel Advisors Llc.
+The largest individual Funko shareholder is Gino Dellomo, who owns 24.42 million shares, representing 44.08% of the company.

 Ask Our Expert AI Analyst